billkarsh/SpikeGLX/Markdown/UserManual.md

 Power plan settings:

-> Keep drilling down until you find the following advanced power plan options:
+> Keep drilling down until you find the following advanced power plan options.
+If you don't see some of the following settings they are hidden on your machine.
+In any case, you can use the double-clickable `DAQ_power_settings.bat` script in your SpikeGLX download to set them automatically.

+Set the following values:

 * Put the computer to sleep: Never.
 * Hard disk/Turn off hard disk after: Never.